-Graduate applicants to the College of Professional Studies may be eligible to take up to two graduate (nondoctoral) courses toward their program while completing the formal application process by seeking special student status.
+Graduate applicants to the College of Professional Studies may be eligible to take up to 16 graduate (nondoctoral) quarter hours toward their program while completing the formal application process by seeking special student status.

 - Students taking courses under special student status are expected to satisfy applicable course prerequisites before enrolling in a course.